yasminmccann/git-flow-exercise1/walkthrough/5-hotfix.md

 $ git push origin hotfix-1.0.1
 ```

 Navigate to your GitHub fork and open the pull request.
-On the Pull Request interface, make sure that the base fork is `your-username\git-flow-exercise` and the base branch is `master`.
-This means that you are requesting to merge your changes into the `master` branch of your forked copy of the repository.
+On the Pull Request interface, make sure that the base fork is `your-username\git-flow-exercise` and the base branch is `main`.
+This means that you are requesting to merge your changes into the `main` branch of your forked copy of the repository.

 We also want to merge the hotfix changes into `develop`, so create a second Pull Request making sure that the base fork is `your-username\git-flow-exercise` and the base branch is `develop`.

 ### 5 - Accept Pull Requests

 Open each Pull Request in the Github interface and click the green "Merge pull request" button.
-Once the hotfix is merged into `master` we can assume that the app is updated and the issue of writers receiving too much email is resolved.
+Once the hotfix is merged into `main` we can assume that the app is updated and the issue of writers receiving too much email is resolved.

-Fetch the latest changes in master and develop branches to your local device, like you did in [4.
+Fetch the latest changes in main and develop branches to your local device, like you did in [4.
 Fetching Latest](4-fetching-latest.md).

 ## Next